jainaayush/analytics-app/README.md

 # Backend
 1. cd backend
 2. npm install (for setup backend dependency)
-3. npm start (for starting development server at port 8000)
+3. npm start (for starting development server at port 8001)

 # Frontend
 1. open a new terminal and go to 'frontend' directory from root directory `cd frontend`
 2. npm install (for installing frontend dependency)
-3. npm start ( for starting frontend development server) which will run at 'http://localhost:8001/'
+3. npm start ( for starting frontend development server) which will run at 'http://localhost:3000/'

 # Features Implemented ( 3/5 pages )

   1) Home
 * Fixed left bar column with link to 5 pages
-* KegTracker ID selection / dropdown box at the Top / Right-Top corner
+* KegTracker ID selection / dropdown box at the Top / Right-Top corner in header
 * On selecting KegTracker ID, Temperature-Volume-Battery values should change with some animations
 * Getting the Lat-Long from the database for the device, Google Map pin location need to be shown "